 I am pleased that you have found the-hopefully not too stony-way to my alpine-swimming-blog.
 But what has one to imagine now exactly under the concept of Alpine-swimming that I have coined?
 Alpine Swimming is for me everything you need to know about wildswimming in the Alps, i.e. the wild Alpine swimming.
 Depending on the location, this also includes a more or less distinct swim-hiking component.
 Wild dipping, on the other hand, refers to activities that are more about wild bathing than swimming-this will also have its place here.

-General information below in the post or here directly to our infobox with detailed program, events, prices
+General information below in the post or here directly to our infobox with a detailed program, events, prices, and booking-link

 Hardly anywhere in the world is there a similar variety of farmed alpine pastures than in the idyllic Großarltal in Salzburg.
 This high valley stretches from the world-famous Liechtenstein Gorge in St. Johann/Pongau to the impressive valley behind the Hüttschlag National Park community.
 Surrounded by a fantastic mountain panorama and a fine ski- and ski tour area in winter, the valley of the alpine pastures offers everything that makes the heart of hikers and alpine “wild swimmers” beat faster.
 Thus, it is ideal as a base camp for adventure-intensive alpine swimming and hiking holidays.
 In addition, our accommodation, the centrally located and family-run “Gästehaus Anna”, spoils you with comfortable rooms and apartments and a popular, rich breakfast buffet.

-General information below in the article or directly to the infobox with detailed program, dates, prices.
+General information below in the article or directly to the infobox with detailed program, dates, prices, and booking link.